nkhil/gatsby-data-source-test/README.md

 ## Description

 This repo is a test for rendering different content types using separate page templates.
+I used the [official docs](https://www.gatsbyjs.org/tutorial/part-four/) and [this really useful blog post](https://desktopofsamuel.com/gatsby-website-with-multiple-post-types).

 In this repo, I've got `blog` and `project` as the two different content types.
 I'm using a simple `type` property in the frontmatter of the markdown file to differentiate a blog from a project.